-Every day, all over the world, people make one of the most difficult decisions of their lives: to leave their country in search of a better, safer life.
+Every day, all over the world, people make one of the most difficult decisions in their lives: to leave their homes in search of a safer, better life.

-There are many reasons why.
-Some leave home to get a job or an education – they are usually called migrants.
-Others are forced to flee human rights violations, such as torture and persecution, from an armed conflict or another type of crisis.
-Or they might have been targeted just because of who they are or what they do – for example, for their ethnicity, religion, sexuality or political opinions.
-We usually refer to this group as refugees or asylum-seekers.
+There are many reasons why people around the globe seek to rebuild their lives in a different country.
+Some people leave home to get a job or an education.
+Others are forced to flee persecution or human rights violations such as torture.
+Millions flee from armed conflicts or other crises or violence.
+Some no longer feel safe and might have been targeted just because of who they are or what they do or believe – for example, for their ethnicity, religion, sexuality or political opinions.

-These people’s journeys can be full of danger and fear.
+These journeys, which all start with the hope for a better future, can also be full of danger and fear.
+Some people risk falling prey to human trafficking and other forms of exploitation.
 Some are detained by the authorities as soon as they arrive in a new country.
-Many face daily racism, xenophobia and discrimination, and risk falling prey to human trafficking and exploitation.
+Once they’re settling in and start building a new life, many face daily racism, xenophobia and discrimination.

-Others end up feeling alone and isolated, having lost the support networks most of us take for granted – their community, relatives and friends.
+Some people end up feeling alone and isolated because they have lost the support networks that most of us take for granted – our communities, colleagues, relatives and friends.

 Definitions: What exactly is a refugee, an asylum-seeker and a migrant?